XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 - [2025-06] Welcome to our latest papers "[OpenThinkIMG](https://github.com/zhaochen0110/OpenThinkIMG)" and "[Thinking with Images for Multimodal Reasoning](https://github.com/zhaochen0110/Awesome_Think_With_Images?tab=readme-ov-file)".
 Efficient reasoning is important for multimodality and may be especially important for **Thinking with images**.
 - [2025-06] Welcome to our latest paper "[Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning](https://arxiv.org/pdf/2506.04207)".
 We propose an Efficient-Length Reward for training multimodal reasoning models.
+- [2025-06] We include [MEM1](https://www.arxiv.org/pdf/2506.15841), where efficient reasoning is important for building Long-Horizon Agents.
 - [2025-05] We include LIMOPro for Efficient and Effective Reasoning in Test-time Scaling.
 - [2025-05] We update more papers on **adaptive reasoning**, which describe how a system/model autonomously switches between long and short reasoning chains based on problem complexity.
 - [2025-05] Welcome to our latest paper "[Scaling Reasoning, Losing Control](https://arxiv.org/pdf/2505.14810)", which shows that the longer the reasoning chain, the poorer its instruction-following ability.
 Therefore, efficient reasoning may also be important for **instruction following** in LRMs.